vpodpecan/representation_learning/README.md

 # Representation learning: propositionalization and embeddings

 This repository is a growing collection of supplementary material for our book [Representation learning: propositionalization and embeddings]().
-Currently, a number of Jupyter notebooks illustrating the selected parts of the book are available.
+Currently, a number of Jupyter notebooks illustrating the selected parts of the book is available.

 ## Table of contents